airbreather/Autopelago/.junie/guidelines.md

 - Keep state transformations pure and predictable.

 ## Templates
-- Keep templates simple and avoid complex logic.
+- Avoid overly complex logic in the template itself. `computed` signals generally perform better (practically never worse), and they're usually easier to use anyway.
-- Use structural directives (`@if`, `@for`) instead of `*ngIf`, `*ngFor`.
+- Use control flow syntax (`@if`, `@for`) instead of structural directives `*ngIf`, `*ngFor`.
 - Use the `async` pipe to handle observables (but remember, most of the time we should be using `resource`s instead).
 - Use Angular's global error handler for unhandled errors.
 - Implement proper error boundaries for async operations.
 - Consider user-friendly error messages for connection failures.

 ## Performance
-- When writing a @for loop, it is preferable to add extra complexity to make a good `track` expression than to have Angular rebuild too much of the DOM because of a poorly written one.
+- When writing a `@for` loop, it is preferable to add extra complexity to make a good `track` expression than to have Angular rebuild too much of the DOM because of a poorly written one.
 - Implement virtual scrolling for large lists.

 ## Services